Our Programs

 Great programs for the Intellectual and Developmental Disabilities (IDD) community, such as those offered by Ability Counts, are crucial in fostering independence, self-worth, and social inclusion.
 Employment programs provided by Ability Counts create meaningful work opportunities, enabling individuals to contribute to society, gain financial independence, and develop a sense of purpose.
 Their community integration training helps individuals with IDD navigate and participate in their communities more effectively, promoting social connections, reducing isolation, and enhancing overall quality of life.
 Together, these programs support the empowerment and inclusion of individuals with IDD, allowing them to lead fulfilling and integrated lives.

 “Empowering yourself with the skills and support you need to succeed here at Ability Counts.
-Join our program and discover your potential.” -Amanda Rivera, Community Employment Program Manager
+Join our program and discover your potential.”

 “Being a part of the Ability Counts team has been an incredible experience for me and making a positive impact on the lives of others is truly rewarding.
-Inclusion is the key to unlocking potential, transforming lives, and building stronger communities.” -LaRae Cupp, Community Integration Training Program Manager
+Inclusion is the key to unlocking potential, transforming lives, and building stronger communities.”

-Community Integration Program
+Community Integration Program (CIT)

 Our CIT Program is designed to empower participants with the skills they need to thrive in the workplace and engage meaningfully with their communities.